 - Heat over low to medium heat until the berries soften and are easily mashed.

-- Using an immersion blender, or transferring the mixture to a blender or food processor, blend the syrup until all the berries are blended and the syrup is smooth.
+- Using an immersion blender, or transferring the mixture to a blender or food processor (affiliate link), blend the syrup until all the berries are blended and the syrup is smooth.

 - Continue to heat the syrup and bring just to a simmer and remove from heat.
 Allow to cool and then transfer to a large jar to store in fridge. (syrup can be used warm or cold).